 Pacifica provides access to three writing tutors listed below, free of charge, to currently enrolled students.
 Writing tutor service is available for students working on course papers but is not utilized for thesis writing.
 This service differs from working with an editor in that it is intended for students who need assistance with basic writing skills and as it is provided at no cost by Pacifica.
 Tutors may help with grammar, structure, MLA and APA formatting, and more.
 Obtaining this service needs to be independently arranged with a writing tutor.
-For more information please contact Vicki Stevenson at vickieditor@gmail.com, Emily Balaguer at erbalaguer@gmail.com, or Cindy Dall (\ESL specialization) at cabd7912@gmail.com.
-Vicki, Emily, and Cindy are well versed in our program's Pacifica/APA style guidelines and will assist you to develop your own skills, rather than serve as editors.
-They are available on a first-come, first-serve basis.
+For more information please contact Vicki Stevenson at wickieditor@gmail.com or Emily Balaguer at erbalaguer@gmail.com.
+Vicki and Emily are well versed in our program's Pacifica/APA style guidelines and will assist you to develop your own skills, rather than serve as editors.
+They are available on a first-come, first-served basis.